bcaffo/ds4bme_intro/projectRubric.md

 ## Interpretation
 1. Did the student summarize and interpret their findings in non tehcnical terms?
-2. DId the student summarizer perrormance metrics and make suggestions on improving model performance in the terms of other models to fit or other data to collect?
+2. DId the student summarize performance metrics and make suggestions on improving model performance in the terms of other models to fit or other data to collect?

 ## Structure
 1. Is the project an ipython notebook?